Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 1. Locate the **Application_Start** method.

-	In this method, you are enabling the default bundling.
+	In this method, uncomment the EnableDefaultBundles call as shown in the snippet below.
 This enables us to reference a bundled collection of CSS files in a folder by using the path to that folder, plus the "CSS" or the "JS" suffix.

 	````C#
 	void Application_Start(object sender, EventArgs e)